 Use one of the following mascarpone replacements in your recipe.

 Vegan Mascarpone Cheese

 You can always purchase vegan mascarpone cheese, but you can also make it yourself.
-Homemade vegan mascarpone is just as delicious as traditional mascarpone and is made using only a few ingredients – cashews, coconut cream, lemon juice, maple syrup, and a pinch of salt.
+Homemade vegan mascarpone is just as delicious as traditional mascarpone and is made using only a few ingredients – cashews, coconut cream, lemon juice, maple syrup (optional), and a pinch of salt.